COVID-19 Safety Protocol

 For volunteers and partners working with KOB during the COVID-19 pandemic.

 The health of you and our community is our first priority.
-While we are excited to be slowly opening up our outdoor-based volunteer programs, we want to work with you to ensure your safety.
+While we are excited to be opening up our outdoor-based volunteer programs, we want to work with you to ensure your safety.
 Please read the following guidelines, communicate these expectations to any other participants in your group, and follow them responsibly during your volunteer service activity.
-Thank you for your patience and flexibility as we learn together how to safely navigate the world with COVID-19.
+Thank you for your patience and flexibility as we continue to learn together how to safely navigate the world with COVID-19.

 Additional KOB Safety Measures